Equality Lawyers is a private legal service for people with disabilities, their families and supporters.

 If you would prefer to access free legal advice or representation, contact the Legal Services Commission on 1300 366 424.

-We will talk to you about fees in your first appointment.
+We will talk to you about fees in your appointment.

-*Prices are current as at 1 July 2020.
+*Prices are current as of 1 July 2021.
 Equality Lawyers reserves the right to change prices at any time.
-Fixed fee pricing may not be available for complex matters.
-Equality Lawyers has absolute discretion to charge the fixed fee or standard rate based on the case presented.
+Equality Lawyers has absolute discretion to charge fees based on the case presented.

 Our services are accessible both in our premises and in our approach.